Rahul8160/WhisperHub/README.md

 bash
 Copy code

 # Install server dependencies

 cd server
 npm install

 # Install client dependencies

 cd ../client
 npm install
 Set up environment variables:

-Create a .env file in the server directory with the following variables:
+Create a .env file in the api directory with the following variables:

 plaintext
 Copy code
 PORT=4040
 MONGO_URL=your_mongodb_connection_string
 JWT_SECRET=your_jwt_secret
-CORS_ORIGIN=http://localhost:3000  # Adjust according to your frontend URL ALLOW_CREDENTIALS=true
+CORS_ORIGIN=http://localhost:5173 # Adjust according to your frontend URL ALLOW_CREDENTIALS=true
 Replace your_mongodb_connection_string with your MongoDB connection string and your_jwt_secret with your JWT secret key.